shrawankick/yodha-arc/README.md

 ## Features

-* **6‑day Push–Pull–Legs Hybrid** – A structured weekly program with
-  compound and accessory movements.
-The plan automatically rotates exercises to avoid overuse.
+* **Flexible day‑based sessions** – Users choose how many days they plan to train rather than following a fixed weekly schedule.
 * **Daily plan generator** – Generates a warm‑up, main workout table (exercise, focus, sets, reps, starting weight and notes), a mandatory 7‑minute finisher and a cooldown.
 Each day includes an affirmation.
-* **Weekly seed rotation** – Workout variations remain consistent within a week and refresh each new week.
-* **Level & language selection** – Supports Beginner/Intermediate levels and
+* **Level & language selection** – Supports Beginner and
-  English/ Telugu copy.
+  Beginner‑Intermediate levels and English/ Telugu copy.
 Selections persist across sessions.
 * **Finisher library** – Select default, bodyweight or low‑impact finishers with a move‑aware 7‑minute timer.
 * **Checklist & logging** – Users can tick off hydration, sleep, warm‑up
   and pump, record their RPE and mood, and enter starting weights per